alexlo0612/Node.js-Simple-Web-Server/README.md

 An interactive site that makes calls to AccuWeather API.
 The site will retrieve the weather information of the given city

 Live at: https://app.hashx.tk
+# Core4: Node.js-QR-Code-Generator
+An interactive site that generates QR Code from user inputs